stefanos50/Hybrid-Sim2Real/README.md

 ---

-## 🧾 Abstract
+## Abstract

 <!-- Add your abstract here -->

 ---

-## 📖 Citation
+## Citation

-If you use this repository in your work, please cite it as follows:
+If you used the code of this repository in your work, we would appreciate using the following citation:

 ```bibtex
 % Add your BibTeX entry here